mariusz-schimke/GiGraph/README.md

 ### Record nodes

 The shape of a node is determined by the *Shape* attribute.
 By default it is an ellipse with a label, but you may change it to any other shape accepted by your Graphviz visualization tool.
 All supported shapes are available under the *DotNodeShape* enumeration, but two of them represent the record shape: *DotNodeShape.Record* and *DotNodeShape.RoundedRecord*.
 When you use either of these as the *Shape* attribute, you may assign a record (*DotRecord*) to the node.
-In such case the node will be presented in a table-like form.
+In that case the node will be presented in a table-like form.

 ```c#
 // for convenience, just use the ToRecordNode or ToRoundedRecordNode extension method on a node